2nthony/saika/README.md

 ## Features

-- No build process,
+- No build process, website generated on the fly.
 - An elegant UI inspired by zeit/design.
-- Extensible plugin system.
+- Extensible plugin system, plenty of official and community themes and plugins.
-- Customizable page.
+- Powered by Markdown and Vue.

 ## Documentation